Skip to main content

 Equal protection questions require you to identify the classification at issue (race, gender, age, or another category) and apply the correct level of scrutiny.
 Due process questions may test either substantive due process (fundamental rights, rational basis) or procedural due process (notice and hearing requirements).
 Knowing when each framework applies is critical.

 The Commerce Clause and state action doctrine also appear regularly.
-Commerce Clause questions test whether Congress has the power to regulate a particular activity, while state action doctrine asks whether the Constitution applies at all to the actor in question.
-Dormant Commerce Clause issues, where a state law burdens interstate commerce, are a frequent testing target.
+Commerce Clause questions test whether Congress has the power to regulate a particular activity under the substantial effects test from United States v.
+Lopez.
+State action doctrine asks whether the Constitution applies at all to the actor in question.
+Dormant Commerce Clause issues, where a state law discriminates against or unduly burdens interstate commerce, are a frequent testing target.
+The Privileges and Immunities Clause of Article IV often appears alongside Dormant Commerce Clause analysis.

 How to Approach a Constitutional Law Essay